nrupatunga/Color-Pencil-Sketch/README.md

 Based on Qt 5.5.0 (32-bit) and OpenCV 3.0.0

 ### INSTALLATION
-Currently installer is only for Windows
+Currently installer is only for Windows.
 Download the .exe from the link below and install

 https://github.com/nrupatunga/Color-Pencil-Sketch/releases